-Students should link their dissertation to the themes and concerns of the core course, Labour, Social Movements and Development.
+Students should link their dissertation to the themes and concerns of the core module, Labour, Social Movements and Development.
 The topic is chosen by the student with the aid of tutors during the second term of the academic year, and researched and written mainly in the period after examinations (in effect, during the three summer months).

-By linking their dissertation topic with their optional courses, students can focus half of their work on the MSc to their own particular interests, whether disciplinary, geographic or thematic in focus.
+By linking their dissertation topic with their optional modules, students can focus half of their work on the MSc to their own particular interests, whether disciplinary, geographic or thematic in focus.
 There is also ample scope for developing such special interests by taking advantage of the rich calendar of regular seminars and special lectures at SOAS, organised by all the School’s departments and centres.

 Objectives and learning outcomes of the course